Home» Auto» Scooters» Honda Scooters Price in Nepal (December 2025 Updated)

 Rivals

-In this space, the Honda Dio finds itself up against two sharply different challengers: the edgy Hero Xoom 110 and the well-rounded TVS Jupiter 110.
+The Honda Dio rivals the Hero Xoom 110 and the well-rounded TVS Jupiter 110.

 The Hero Xoom 110 storms into the 110cc segment with bold intentions.
 It may deliver 0.6Nm less torque than the Honda Dio, but it still feels light, quick, and eager on the road.
-Hero spices things up with sharp design cues, a projector LED headlamp, wider rear tyre, and smartphone connectivity, which add both style and substance.
-But its aggressive look might not click with everyone.
-It’s playful and sporty, but not quite the everyday scooter.
+Hero spices things up with sharp styling, a projector LED headlamp, a wider 110/80-section 12-inch rear tyre, cornering lights, and basic smartphone connectivity.
+While the projector setup and larger tyres add real everyday value, the cornering lights and basic connectivity feel more like gimmicks.
+This is where the Dio maintains an edge by keeping things simple and consistent.
+Its build quality, fit and finish, and overall refinement are still superior.
+And while the Xoom’s aggressive styling is eye-catching, it may not appeal to everyone.

 Honda Dio Key Specifications